The Mummy (franchise): The Mummy Returns (2001)

-In 1933, Rick O'Connell and Evelyn Carnahan are married with an 8-year-old son, Alex.
-When Alex triggers a curse and Imhotep is resurrected, Rick and Evy must once again try to save the world and fight both the mummy and the Scorpion King.
+In 1933, Rick and Evy are married with an 8-year-old son, Alex.
+When Alex triggers a curse and Imhotep is resurrected, Rick and Evy must once again try to save the world and fight both Imhotep and the Scorpion King.

 The Mummy: Tomb of the Dragon Emperor (2008)

-Set in 1946, the film continues the adventures of Rick O'Connell, his wife Evy, and his son Alex against a different mummy, the Dragon Emperor (Jet Li) of China.
+Set in 1947, the film continues the adventures of Rick, his wife Evy and their son Alex against a different mummy, the Dragon Emperor Qin Shi Huang of China.

-Original plans for fourth film, cancellation and revival
+Untitled fourth film (2027)

 After Tomb of the Dragon Emperor was released, actress Maria Bello stated that another Mummy film would "absolutely" be made, and that she had already signed on.
 Actor Luke Ford was signed on for three films as well.
 In 2012, Universal Pictures cancelled the film and later developed a reboot of the series.

-On November 4, 2025 a fourth film was reported to be in development with Matt Bettinelli-Olpin and Tyler Gillett attached to direct and David Coggeshall writing.
+In November 2025, a fourth film was reported to be in development with Matt Bettinelli-Olpin and Tyler Gillett attached to direct and David Coggeshall writing.
 Fraser and Weisz are slated to reprise their roles.
+In an interview made while promoting Rental Family, Fraser later mentioned it saying "the one I wanted to make…is forthcoming" and that it was time to "give the fans what they want".
+In a January 2026 interview with the Radio Times, however, Fraser seemed to suggest that a fourth film was not guaranteed, though he would want to be involved if there was one.
+The film was officially confirmed the following month alongside the involvement of Olpin, Gillett, Fraser and Weisz with a May 19, 2028, release date.
+That March, John Hannah was revealed to reprise his role as Jonathan Carnahan.
+In April 2026, the film's release date was moved backward to October 15, 2027.
+On June 14, 2026, during the 65th Monte-Carlo Television Festival, Hannah confirmed the presence of Arnold Vosloo and Kevin J. O'Connor in the cast of the new film.
+On July 27, 2026, Michael Johnston was revealed to be in talks to join the cast.
+In August 2026, O'Connor and Oded Fehr were announced to reprise their roles as Beni Gabor and Ardeth Bay, respectively, and that Numan Acar had joined the cast.
+Filming began on September 7, 2026.